Jesus-Vazquez-A/Predict-Price-Vehicles/README.md

 * colsample_bynode: colsample_bynode is the subsample ratio of columns for each node (split) subsampling occurs once every time a new split is evaluated.
 Columns are subsampled from the set of columns chosen for the current level.

 * gamma: Minimum loss reduction required to make a further partition on a leaf node of the tree.
 The larger gamma is, the more conservative the algorithm will be range.
+Gamma values around 20 are extremely high, and should be used only when you are using high depth.

 * n_estimators: Number of trees.